MrAli-Code/MahsaNG/README.md

 # what is different
 - DNS over HTTPS
 - TLS Fragmentor
-- ADS for engaiging vpn providers to provide free config
+- ADS for engaiging vpn providers to provide free configs
-- Automatic report for refining config collection
+- Automatic report for refining config collection at central servers
 - Rotating Configs
-- Random subdomain
+- Random Subdomain